Discovering the Historic and Natural Resources of the Delaware River Valley

 Click on the various points of interest and locations on the interactive map, or the menu icon at left to access more information about featured sites along the Delaware River Heritage Trail.

 The Delaware River Heritage Trail is envisioned as a 60-mile-long loop highlighting the cultural and natural resources along the upper portion of the scenic Delaware River estuary.
-The trail will link 24 communities, from Trenton to Palmyra on the New Jersey side and from Morrisville to Philadelphia’s Tacony neighborhood in Pennsylvania.
-The trail is a component of The Circuit, a 750-mile network of biking and pedestrian trails in the greater Philadelphia region.
-The Delaware River Greenway Partnership and a bi-state advisory committee of government and nonprofit representatives coordinated initial planning for the trail.
-DRGP focuses on Heritage Trail interpretation, which includes trail signage and this website.
+The trail will link 26 communities, from Trenton to Palmyra on the New Jersey side and from Morrisville to Philadelphia’s Tacony neighborhood in Pennsylvania.
+Join us to learn about existing segments along the southern portion of the Delaware River and what’s in progress to complete the vision.

 Trail construction will be done by county and municipal government agencies.
 In New Jersey, Burlington County completed work on the first segment of the trail in 2013.
 The 2.8-mile segment links portions of Bordentown Township, Fieldsboro Borough, and Bordentown City via on-road paths and sidewalks with directional and interpretive signage.
 A trailhead kiosk was constructed on Bordentown Beach, at the end of West Park Street in Bordentown.